hollimey/portable-info-structures/Assignments/G8 Improve Access.md

 <br/>

 > [!TIP]
-> Please see "CO-OPS_9444900_wl.csv" file for an example similar to the information structure presesnted here.
+> Please see "G8_CO-OPS_9444900_wl.csv" file in the Example Structure folder for an example similar to the information structure presesnted here.